Return to top

 Mochi cookies stuffed with mochi filling, cracked open on a baking sheet.

-Mochi is a Japanese treat made of glutinous rice flour, sugar, and cornstarch.
-It has a soft and stretchy texture with a bit of chew.
-Classic mochi tastes similar to sweet rice, but it comes in every flavor you can dream up, including chocolate, strawberry, matcha, and cookies & cream.
+Mochi is a Japanese treat made from glutinous rice flour, sugar, and cornstarch, giving it a wonderfully soft and stretchy texture with a bit of chew.
+It has a subtle sweetness, similar to sweet rice, but comes in every flavor you can imagine.

 Latest Recipe Video!